scds/text-analysis-2/lessons/visualize.md

 Serving on http://0.0.0.0:5000 ...
 ```

+{: .warning-title }
+> Windows Users
+>
+> When trying start up the localhost server, you may be prompted with a Windows Defender Firewall permission request.
+Workshop editor Richie Motorgeanu reports that, regardless of whether you give permission or not, the localhost server should still work -- thanks for testing, Richie!

 When the server is ready, open a web browser and go to the following URL: